amysw13/Remote_sensing_GIS_coral_bleaching/README.md

 Calculate the difference between the 10-year temperature average and the mean temperature for the year of the mass-bleaching event.

 Explore your data.
-Now go to Presentation A in R to find out how to map mean temperature deviation from long-term climactic averages.
+Now go to "Mapping_temperature_anomalies.R" within Rproj (downloaded from GitHub repository) to find out how to map mean temperature deviation from long-term climactic averages.

 What is the range of temperature anomalies?
 Note the data contains freshwater systems that can have a far larger temperature anomaly than marine system.
 If needed, select the relevant data.